<aside> ℹ️

 image: <aws_id>.dkr.ecr.us-east-1.amazonaws.com/jetstack/cert-manager-controller:v1.12.3

-Then apply the Certification Manager to the cluster:
+Then apply the cert-manager to the cluster:

 # From bastion host